evyabd/evyabd/README.md

 - 👋 Hi, I’m @evyabd
-- 👀 I’m interested in C, Python and Java
+- 👀 I’m interested in C, JS and Java
   (Currently creating an assembler in C language, as a final assignment for a laboratory course in programming.
 You will see it an 15/08/21)
 - 🌱 I’m currently learning CS at Open University Israel
 - 💞️ I’m looking to collaborate on DL projects.